 - More Combos: Paprika, radish and chives, capers and chives, jalapeno and cumin, sriracha and cilantro, diced red bell peppers and Italian parsley, olives, sun-dried tomatoes and Italian parsley, Feta, lemon and oregano, wasabi and dry seaweed

 Do you have to boil vinegar for pickling?

-For the purposes of pickling deviled eggs, you don’t technically have to boil the vinegar.
+For the purpose of pickling deviled eggs, you don’t technically have to boil the vinegar.
 But boiling it will achieve two things: dissolving the salt and sugar plus you won’t need to let the eggs sit as long for them to pickle.
 Since it only takes a few minutes to bring the vinegar to a boil, this step is highly recommended.

-Thes pickled deviled eggs are perfect for Easter or a summer barbecue.
+These pickled deviled eggs are perfect for Easter or a summer barbecue.
 Fried Deviled Eggs are also a great choice and are wonderful served side-by-side.
 Sometimes I make extra hard-boiled eggs so that I can also make Buffalo Chicken Egg Salad, too!

 - 1 cup apple cider vinegar